Yandex Cloud

 • How do I increase the maximum amount of RAM to run a query?

-• Why should a Managed Service for ClickHouse® cluster have three or five ZooKeeper hosts?
+• Why must a Managed Service for ClickHouse® cluster have three or five ZooKeeper hosts?

 Moving and restoring a clusterMoving and restoring a cluster

-• How many backups are stored in Managed Service for ClickHouse®?
+• How many backups does Managed Service for ClickHouse® store?
 For how long?

 • Can I delete a backup?